Ghost symmetry of the discrete KP hierarchy: Introduction

-As we all know, symmetry is always an important research object in integrable systems.
-Many important characters of integrable systems have a close relation with symmetry, e.g. conserve laws, hamiltonian structure and so on.
-As one kind of additional symmetry, ghost symmetry was discovered by W. Oevel \cite{WOevel}.
+As we all know, the symmetry is always an important research object in integrable systems.
+Many important characters of integrable systems have a close relation with symmetries, e.g. conserve laws, hamiltonian structures and so on.
+As one kind of additional symmetry, the ghost symmetry was discovered by W. Oevel \cite{WOevel}.
 After that, it attracts a lot of research (\cite{WOevelRMP} -\cite{Jipeng}).
 H. Aratyn used the method squared eigenfunction potentials(SEP or $S$ function later) to construct ghost symmetry of KP hierarchy and connect this kind of symmetry with constrained KP hierarchy(\cite{Aratyn97pla}-\cite{Aratyn}).
-W. Oevel and S. Carillo used $S$ function to represent $2+1$-dimensional hierarchies of the KP equation, the modified KP equation and the Dym equation\cite{WOevel2,WOevel3} .
-J. P. Cheng etc. gave a good construction of ghost symmetry of BKP hierarchy\cite{Jipeng}.
-This paper will concentrate on the ghost symmetries of the discrete KP hierarchy.
-In order to study the action of ghost flow on the wave functions and tau function, it is necessary to introduce $S$ function and spectral representation of the discrete KP hierarchy.
-The spectral together with ghost symmetry will tell us an important difference of the discrete KP hierarchy from the KP hierarchy.
+W. Oevel and S. Carillo used $S$ function to represent $2+1$-dimensional hierarchies of the KP equation, the modified KP equation and the Dym equation\cite{WOevel2,WOevel3}.
+J. P. Cheng etc. gave a good construction of the ghost symmetry of the BKP hierarchy\cite{Jipeng}.
+In this paper, in order to study the action of ghost flows on the wave functions and tau function, it is necessary to introduce the $S$ function and spectral representation of the discrete KP hierarchy.
+The spectral representation and ghost symmetry will tell us an important difference of the discrete KP hierarchy from the KP hierarchy.

 The paper is organized as follows.
-In Section 2, after recalling some basic facts of the discrete KP hierarchy (\cite{Kupershimidt}-\cite{Iliev}), the squared eigenfunction potentials($S$ function)is introduced.
-In Section 3, we define the ghost symmetry of the discrete KP hierarchy with the help of S fucntion.
-In Section 4, the spectral representation of eigenfunctions for the discrete KP hierarchy help us deriving the ghost flow of eigenfunctions from the flow on Baker-Akhiezer wave functions, meanwhile we give some nice properties of these functions.
-Using these properties we give the ghost flow on tau function and another different proof of ASvM formula from\cite{LiuS2} in Section 5.
+In Section 2, after recalling some basic facts of the discrete KP hierarchy (\cite{Kupershimidt}-\cite{Iliev}), the squared eigenfunction potentials ($S$ function) is introduced.
+In Section 3, the ghost symmetry of the discrete KP hierarchy will be given with the help of the $S$ function.
+In Section 4, the spectral representation of eigenfunctions for the discrete KP hierarchy help us in deriving the ghost flow of eigenfunctions from the flow on Baker-Akhiezer wave functions, and meanwhile we give some nice properties of these functions.
+Using these properties we give the ghost flow on the tau function and a different proof of ASvM formula from\cite{LiuS2} in Section 5.
 Section 6 is devoted to conclusions and discussions.